 Have a delicious (seafood) brunch

-When I asked my sister about what to do in Abu Dhabi, she won’t shut up about seafood brunches – she loves seafood, brunch, and unlimited cocktail bar and this is how you can tell we are family.
-Unfortunately, the last time I was there I didn’t get the opportunity to eat at one but she and her husband often go for a brunch at least two to three times a month.
-They have three active kids, they deserve these brunch outs.
+When I asked my sister about what to do in Abu Dhabi, she won’t shut up about seafood brunches – she loves seafood, brunch, and an unlimited cocktail bar, and this is how you can tell we are family.
+Unfortunately, the last time I was there, I didn’t get the opportunity to eat at one, but she and her husband often go for a brunch at least two to three times a month.
+They have three active kids, and they deserve these brunch outs.

 Here are the restaurants my sister recommend for you guys to try:

 - Sheraton Abu Dhabi Hotel & Resort at Corniche Beach have seafood nights at their restaurant called Flavours every Wednesday evenings.
 Reservation beforehand is needed.